Da m & f Chinese

-DAVID m English, Hebrew, French, Scottish, Spanish, Portuguese, German, Swedish, Norwegian, Danish, Dutch, Czech, Slovene, Russian, Croatian, Serbian, Macedonian, Romanian, Biblical, Biblical Latin
+David m English, Hebrew, French, Scottish, Welsh, Spanish, Portuguese, Catalan, German, Swedish, Norwegian, Danish, Dutch, Czech, Slovene, Russian, Croatian, Serbian, Macedonian, Romanian, Biblical, Biblical Latin

 From the Hebrew name דָּוִד (Dawid)

-, which was probably derived from Hebrew דּוֹד (dod)
+, which was derived from Hebrew דּוֹד (dod)

-DAVIS m English
+Davis m English

-From a surname which was derived from the given name DAVID
+From a surname that was derived from the given name David

 .
 A famous bearer of the surname was Jefferson Davis (1808-1889), the only president of the Confederate States of America.

-DAWN f English
+Dawn f English